use-go/wsa/README.md

-# websocket-streamserver
+# Instruction

-websocket server for h264
+websocket agent server for h264 streaming over websocket

 ## a stream server support rtmp and websocket in html5